 As described on page 16, there are multiple people who have to sign off on the application.
-This includes the harbor master or town official, a marina or lobster pound owner (if applicable) any riparian landowners of the intertidal zone (for sites above mean low water) and the shellfish committee chair (for sites above extreme low water).
+This includes the harbor master (or a town official if there is no harbor master), a marina or lobster pound owner (if applicable) any riparian landowners of the intertidal zone (for sites above mean low water) and the shellfish committee chair (for sites above extreme low water).